 - 1 teaspoon blue Dawn liquid dishwashing detergent

-Mix ammonia, alcohol and detergent in gallon jug that has a tight-fitting lid.
+Mix ammonia, alcohol and detergent in a gallon jug that has a tight-fitting lid.
 Fill to top with water.
 Apply lid securely.
 Label clearly and store out of the reach of children.
 Dispense in a good spray bottle.
 Shake gently before each use.
 This solution is fantastic for cleaning any glass or mirror, but especially effective on really dirty windows.